An MLIR-Based Compilation Framework for Control Flow Management on Coarse Grained Reconfigurable Arrays

 where \( use[b] \) represents values used within the block before being defined, \( def[b] \) includes values defined within the block, and \( out[b] \) consists of live-out values that remain live after the block.
 The live-out set is computed as:

 where \( Succ[b] \) denotes the set of successor blocks.
 This equation ensures that the live-out values of block \( b \) are determined by the live-in values of its successors.

-These equations govern value propagation across basic blocks, ensuring that data dependencies are respected by tracking the live-in and live-out values.
+These equations govern the propagation of values across basic blocks, ensuring that data dependencies are respected by tracking live-in and live-out values.
 Algorithm \ref{algo:liveness analysis} shows this process, which involves iteratively calculating which variables are live at different program points by analyzing the CFG and variable usage patterns~\cite{compiler_design}.

 The computed live values indicate that they are propagated across basic blocks.
-Their producer PEs are initially marked as unknown, while their register index is indicated either as `E'xternal or `Internal', according to the heuristic described in the following section (see Figure \ref{fig:top-scheduler}). `E' values are stored in the output register (Rout) of PEs, allowing them to be read by neighboring cells but preventing the PE from executing other operations until the value has been completely consumed. `I' values are stored in a PE register file (RF), which does not block computation but makes the value only accessible locally to a PE, as shown in Figure \ref{fig: deploy}.
-Once the basic block mapper (described in Section \ref{sec:mapper}) determines the production PE from their defining block, the PE index in the table is updated to ensure that consumer(s) operation of each value can access them.
+Their producer PEs are initially marked as unknown, while their register index is indicated either as `External or `Internal', according to the heuristic described in the following section (see Figure \ref{fig:top-scheduler}). `E' values are stored in the output register (Rout) of PEs, allowing them to be read by neighboring cells but preventing the PE from executing other operations until the value has been completely consumed. `I' values are stored in a PE register file (RF), which does not block the computation, but makes the value only accessible locally to a PE, as shown in Figure \ref{fig: deploy}.
+Once the basic block mapper (described in Section \ref{sec:mapper}) determines the PE production from their defining block, the PE index in the table is updated to ensure that the consumer(s) operation of each value can access them.